Zisaki/wow-tbc-routes/README.md

 # wow-tbc-routes
+basic route paths from https://www.wow-professions.com

-routes made by Zakku#7036 and friends
+routes plugin paths made by Zakku#7036 and friends

 How to Use: